 How Is a Price Target Calculated?

 Analysts rely on a range of tools and data to determine a price target, including financial statements, revenue projections, industry outlook, asset allocation trends, and macroeconomic indicators.
-Price targets are informed by models such as:

 - Discounted Cash Flow (DCF): Uses projected cash flows and a discount rate to estimate present value